 In an effort to help both established and new podcasters, we are answer the most common questions we receive about podcasting and our platform.

 1. What equipment do I really need to start a podcast?

-This is hands down one of the most frequently asked questions we see.
-At a minimum you need:
+This is hands down one of the most frequently asked questions we receive.
+At a minimum you’ll need: